coq-community/manifesto/README.md

 decisions.
 The editorial board will also oversee the collaborative writing of documentation.

+If you are interested in joining this board, please let us know at theo@irif.fr and pierre.casteran@labri.fr.

 ## FAQ ##

 - **What is the difference with coq-contribs?**

-  Coq's *contribs* started out as a distribution method: the Coq development team encouraged people to submit their projects as a contrib, then all such contribs would be distributed to all users, as a big archive.
-  It had two nice side-effects: the Coq development team would maintain these contribs to ensure that they kept compiling with the most recent versions of Coq; moreover doing this maintenance work would give them an idea of the impact of their compatibility breaking changes to Coq.

-  Nowadays, Coq uses OPAM for distributing packages;
-  [Continuous Integration][Coq-CI] (CI) has been put in place in the Coq repository and it does not depend on contribs anymore;
-  and the webform to submit new contribs has been taken down.
+  Coq's *contribs* represent the legacy distribution, compatibility testing and maintenance model.
+There used to be a form allowing users to submit a package that the Coq development team would then maintain.
+While distribution now happens through the Coq package index and compatibility testing using [Coq's CI][Coq-CI], maintenance of legacy contribs is still ensured.

   coq-community is a proposed replacement for the long-term maintenance of Coq packages.
-Whereas contribs were maintained by the Coq development team, coq-community will be managed by the user community. coq-community projects will use standard, modern distribution methods (including OPAM) and can apply to join Coq CI when deemed useful.
+Whereas contribs were maintained by the Coq development team, coq-community will be managed by the user community.
+We encourage users to “adopt” a package (including a legacy contrib) and to push the meaning of “maintenance” further than simply ensuring that the package continues to compile with newer Coq versions.

-  Legacy contribs are good candidates to join coq-community.

 - **What is the relation with the Coq package index?**

-  The [Coq package index](https://coq.inria.fr/packages) is the present OPAM-based way of distributing Coq packages.
-As such, all projects of coq-community will have a corresponding package in the Coq package index.
+  The [Coq package index](https://coq.inria.fr/packages) is the present opam-based way of distributing Coq packages.
+As such, all packages of coq-community are meant to be listed in the Coq package index.

-- **What is the difference with the Coq plugin developer program?**

-  The Coq plugin developer program doesn't exist yet but it's a project to have a community of Coq plugin developers to discuss best practices, how to correctly use the Coq API, etc. Whenever this program is finally introduced, it will make sense for coq-community plugins to also be part of this program.

 - **Can I propose a project of which I am the author?**